You’re probably passionate about whatever product or service your business offers.

 That’s why you gave the bookkeeping and accounting work to your accountant and bookkeeper.

-But there are many reasons why you should remain in touch and engage with your business accounting practices–even if someone else is doing the day-to-day work.
+But there are many reasons why you should remain in touch with your business accounting practices–even if someone else is doing the day-to-day work.

-Here’s the 4 MAJOR reasons why business owners should engage with their accounting and business’ financials:
+Here are 4 major reasons why business owners should engage with their accounting and business’ financials:

 1. You’ll make better financial decisions.